rockchalkwushock/codybrunner.me/src/content/posts/2017-10-05/automating-with-circleci.md

 	  - two
 ```

-> _NOTE: If you are new or unfamiliar with YAML syntax I would highly encourage you to use a YAML validator.
+> _**NOTE**: If you are new or unfamiliar with YAML syntax I would highly encourage you to use a YAML validator.
 If your code editor does not have an extension CircleCi provides a link to the following [site](https://codebeautify.org/yaml-validator).
 I am using the [vscode-yaml-validation](https://marketplace.visualstudio.com/items?itemName=djabraham.vscode-yaml-validation) extension with Visual Studio Code._

 The first job we will need setup is telling CircleCi to go get the code from Github & install the project dependencies.
 We will create a job called `checkout_code` and use one of the many pre-built `docker` images provided by CircleCi, find a list [here](https://circleci.com/docs/2.0/circleci-images/).
 CircleCi operates by spinning up a container environment that your code can be ran in.
 If you are working on a team chances are everyone's machines are slightly different with what versions of software they are running, etc, etc. Using continuous integration services like CircleCi, Travis CI, or the many many others your team can rest assured that the code is operating in the same environment every time it is tested, built, & deployed which means less surprises!